toooooodo/toooooodo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, I'm Xiang Zhuang (庄祥), a Ph.D. candidate in Computer Science and Technology at Zhejiang University, advised by Professor [Huajun Chen (陈华钧)](https://person.zju.edu.cn/en/huajun) and [Qiang Zhang (张强)](https://person.zju.edu.cn/qiangzhang).
+Hi, I'm Xiang Zhuang (庄祥), a Ph.D. student in Computer Science and Technology at Zhejiang University (浙江大学), advised by Professor [Huajun Chen (陈华钧)](https://person.zju.edu.cn/en/huajun) and [Qiang Zhang (张强)](https://person.zju.edu.cn/qiangzhang).
 I obtained my bachelor's degree in Software Engineering from Zhejiang University in 2020.
 My research interests revolve around AI4Science, with a particular focus on the intersection of deep learning and molecule, protein, and single-cell omics.